Billie-LS/prophet_for_profits/README.md

 # **Columbia University Engineering, New York FinTech BootCamp**
 # **August 2022 Cohort**
-## *Module 11, Challenge - *
+## *Module 11, Challenge -  Google Colab and Time Series Analysis with FB Prophet*

-Objective - .
-Scenario - .

-Product -
+Objective - Tasked with analyzing a company's financial and user data in innovative manner to facilitate company grow.

+Scenario - As growth analyst at MercadoLibre, the most popular e-commerce site in Latin America, analyze the corporate financial and user data.
+Identify potential patterns and predicatble features that may translate into the ability to successfully trade the stock.

+Product - Jupyter notebook containing data preparation, analysis, and visualizations for all the time series data that the company needs to understand.
+Specifically, this file should contain the following:

+    Visual depictions of seasonality (as measured by Google Search traffic) that are of corporate interest. evaluation of corporate stock price correlation to Google Search traffic.
+    Prophet forecast model that for hourly user search traffic predictions.
+    (Optional) A plot of a forecast for the company’s future revenue.

 ---
 ## **Methods**
 ### The code script analysis performed:

+    Initiate Google Colab
-    Import the Data from CSV files (provided in the starter code) Read the csv files from the Resources folder into a DataFrames
+    Import starter code and target Data from CSV files (provided in the starter code) Read the csv files from the Resources folder into a DataFrames

     Prepare the Data